Just what are PFOA and PTFE, and why do people think that cooking with a non-stick coating on their cookware is dangerous?

 It has been noted that Teflon is so slippery that virtually nothing will stick to it.

-PFOA is a strong bonding agent which has the additional properties of being able to effectively repel water and oils.
+PFOA is a strong bonding agent that has the additional properties of being able to effectively repel water and oils.

 Once the couple had successfully bonded DuPont’s Teflon to cooking surfaces, the couple started the company T-fal.